KyleMcClay/ANS-C01/README.md

 - Geography
 Customers can customize these templates or build policies from scratch using a simple visual policy builder in the AWS Management Console.

+#### What is an Amazon Route 53 health checks?

+Amazon Route 53 health checks monitor the health and performance of your web applications, web servers, and other resources.
+Each health check that you create can monitor one of the following:
+- The health of a specified resource, such as a web server.
+- The status of other health checks.
+- The status of an Amazon CloudWatch alarm.
+- with Amazon Route 53 Application Recovery Controller
+  - routing control health checks with DNS failover records to manage traffic failover for your application

 ### Integration of Route 53 with other AWS networking services (for example, Amazon VPC)

+Amazon Route 53 is designed to work well with other AWS features and offerings.
+You can use Amazon Route 53 to map domain names to your Amazon EC2 instances, Amazon S3 buckets, Amazon CloudFront distributions, and other AWS resources.
+By using the AWS Identity and Access Management (IAM) service with Amazon Route 53, you get fine grained control over who can update your DNS data.
+You can use Amazon Route 53 to map your zone apex (example.com versus www.example.com) to your Elastic Load Balancing instance, Amazon CloudFront distribution, AWS Elastic Beanstalk environment, API Gateway, VPC endpoint, or Amazon S3 website bucket using a feature called Alias record.

 ### Integration of Route 53 with hybrid, multi-account, and multi-Region options

 ### Domain registration

 Skills in: *LAB*